skellis46/slipbox/artistic research and ecosystems.md

 Curious also re [[a claim to specificity clashes with a claim to singularity]] and [[Steyerl on specificity and singularity]].
 Steyerl writes how practices of artistic research "usually partake in both registers".
 Usually?
 Note in that blog post on Steyerl I discuss 'at least 3 ways' artists are in relationship with others -- but they are a mess and need clarification (they might have made sense at the time but not now)

-### The most basic (and moral) of research intentions
+## Ecosystems (and the most basic (and moral) of research intentions)

+- to return to this -- as preamble to final section on ecosystems??

+epigraph.

+For the purposes of this writing I will take Trimingham's statement as axiomatic

 In 2002 the theatre scholar Melissa Trimingham expressed frustration at the lack of a clearly articulated methodology for practice-research, and the indifference of artist-scholars towards the "need to communicate and disseminate research findings" [@trimingham-2002-methodology p.54].
 In just the third paragraph of the article, Trimingham makes a bold and important claim:

+- repeat of statement here from beginning

+-
 > We cannot afford to dispense with the most basic (and moral) of research intentions: put simply, it must be for the benefit of others apart from the researchers themselves.[@trimingham-2002-methodology p.54]

-- is Trimingham's statement different from the ecosystem/bubble I am hinting at?
-My hunch is that the bubble is a sub-set of her thinking.

 go into some detail with the statement.
 Why moral?
 What about the word _benefit_?
 Like it's some kind of litmus test.
 Do I go into implications of it not being true?
 Who would disagree with it? (which is not to say it's complex to find examples that are exceptions)

-For the purposes of this writing I will take Trimingham's statement as axiomatic: that re

 Whether you agree with it or not, .
-A way to draw attention our responsibilities as practice-researchers (use of that pronoun indicates my audience), which are really no different from the responsibilities of researchers in other disciplines even if the epistemic and ontologic conditions of the work we do are starkly different.
+A way to draw attention our responsibilities as practice-researchers (use of that pronoun "our" indicates my audience), which are really no different from the responsibilities of researchers in other disciplines even if the epistemic and ontologic conditions of the work we do are starkly different.

-## Ecosystems
+To help understand the implications of Trimingham's assertion for current practice-researchers, I am going to adopt what I suspect is a rather fashionable metaphor.

+As my eyes, senses and desires (observer effect) adjust to the particularities of artwork I have made (after I had made it), I start finding new materials and interactions peculiar to the ecosystem.

 > Life can never be just a resource; it is always also a gift received by the other members of the ecosystem whose contributions are necessary for a living subject to survive.[@weber-2019-enlivenment p.45]

-To help understand the implications of Trimingham's assertion for current practice-researchers, I am going to adopt what I suspect is a rather fashionable metaphor.

 At present, describing anything as an ecosystem holds currency in the arts and humanities.
 For instance, in academic writing in dance and performance[^global] the word _ecosystem_ gets used loosely and broadly, including as an unspecified place human beings live in or inhabit [e.g. @moradian-2021-human; @vicente-2022-turning], as a place akin to nature or the natural [e.g. @sebianeserrano-2020-mestizo], as a entity that needs saving [e.g. @laidlaw-2021-ecological], as a thing to be aware of [e.g. @weig-2021-novel], as a way to understand the body [e.g. @nuding-2021-approaching], as places to encounter [e.g. @mchugh-2021-embodying], and as a metaphor [e.g. @parkinson-2010-art].